Alan7996/Fractal_Generator/README.md

 - Select: Selects the target object for fractal generation
 - Generate Portal: Creates the portal map (transformation matrix) that determines exactly how the self-similarity transformations will be applied
 - Generate: Processes the settings and generates the fractal mesh
-- Presets: Generate a simpler but faster-to-run version for further adjustaments
+- Low-Res: Generate a simpler but faster-to-run preset for further adjustaments

 Parameter Controls